bourquejulien/devops-cs2024-team-exemple/README-EN.md

 ![](assets/base-design.svg)

-The inhabitants of the jungle have direct communication with the AI located in the same cluster.
+The prisoners have direct communication with the AI located in the same cluster.
 Your team is in another cluster that is not limited in its external requests.
 Your cluster can communicate with the AI through a virtual network (VNET) set up between the two clusters (this step is already done for you).